Clpsplug/UniSwitcher/README.md

 # Requirements

 UniSwitcher requires the following plugins to work.
-Versions are the earliest ones I personally known to work, but it is possible that this works in previous versions.
+The versions are the earliest ones I personally checked with; it is possible that this still works with later versions.

-* Unity 2020.3 LTS
+* Unity 2020.x
 * [Zenject](https://github.com/modesttree/Zenject) v9.1.0
 * [UniTask](https://github.com/Cysharp/UniTask) v2.0.31